If you want to boost your running speed while cutting injury risk, increase your running cadence.

-According to research conducted at the University of Wisconsin-Madison, the safest and most efficient way to improve cadence is to increase it by 5 to 10 percent at a time.
+According to a University of Wisconsin-Madison research, the safest and most efficient way to improve cadence is to increase it by 5 to 10 percent at a time.

 Add “Faster Cadence” Segments

-After a while, you’ll be able to do this without thinking about your cadence.
+After a while, you’ll be able to do this without consciously thinking about it.

 Your first session at this improved cadence might look as follows: